kirolosmorcos/Quoridor-Game/README.md

 - Qt (6.10.1)
 - CMake (>= 3.10)

-Make sure Qt is properly installed and added to your environment.
+Make sure Qt is properly installed and added to your environment variables.

 ### 🛠️ Build Steps